MrPoisen/simplesockets/docs/index.md

 If you need an example, you can find one in the example folder.

+## Installation

+For installation, write on the command prompt:
+`pip install simplesockets`
+Now, you can use this library.

+## Example

 If you want a simple echo Client, it could look something like this:

 ```` python